Glass float

-Glass floats, glass fishing floats, or Japanese glass fishing floats are popular collectors' items.
-They were once used by fishermen in many parts of the world to keep their fishing nets, as well as longlines or droplines, afloat.
+Glass floats were used by fishermen in many parts of the world to keep their fishing nets, as well as longlines or droplines, afloat.

 Large groups of fishnets strung together, sometimes 50 mi long, were set adrift in the ocean and supported near the surface by hollow glass balls or cylinders containing air to give them buoyancy.
 These glass floats are no longer used by fishermen, but many of them are still afloat in the world's oceans, primarily the Pacific.
-They have become a popular collectors' item for beachcombers and decorators.
+They have become a popular collector's item for beachcombers and decorators.
 Replicas are now manufactured.

 History

-Norway, around 1840, was the first country to produce and use glass fishing floats.
-Many of them can still be found in local boathouses.
+Norway, around 1840, was the first country to produce and use glass floats.
+The earliest mention of these "modern" glass fishing floats is in the production registry for Hadeland Glassverk in Norway in 1842.
+The registry shows that this was a new type of production.
 Christopher Faye, a Norwegian merchant from Bergen, is credited with their invention.
-The glass float was developed through cooperation with one of the owners of the Hadeland Glassverk in Norway, Chr.
+The glass float was developed through cooperation with one of the owners of the Hadeland Glassverk, Chr.
 Berg.

-The earliest mention of these "modern" glass fishing floats is in the production registry for Hadelands Glassverk in 1842.
-The registry shows that this was a new type of production.
+Many of them can still be found in local boathouses.
 The earliest evidence of glass floats being used by fishermen comes from Norway in 1844 where glass floats were on gill nets in the great cod fisheries in Lofoten.

 By the 1940s, glass had replaced wood or cork throughout much of Europe, Russia, North America, and Japan.
 Japan started using the glass floats as early as 1910.
 Today, most of the remaining glass floats originated in Japan because it had a large deep sea fishing industry which made extensive use of the floats; some made by Taiwan, Korea and China.
 In Japanese, the floats are variably known as buoy balls (浮き玉, ukidama) or glass balls (ビン玉, bindama).

 Glass floats have since been replaced by aluminum, plastic, or Styrofoam.

 Manufacturing

 The earliest floats, including most Japanese glass fishing floats, were handmade by a glassblower.
 Recycled glass, especially old sake bottles in Japan, was typically used and air bubbles/imperfections in the glass are a result of the rapid recycling process.
 After being blown, floats were removed from the blowpipe and sealed with a 'button' of melted glass before being placed in a cooling oven.
-(This sealing button is sometimes mistakenly identified as a pontil mark.
-However, no pontil (or punty) was used in the process of blowing glass floats.)
+This sealing button is sometimes mistakenly identified as a pontil mark; however, no pontil (or punty) was used in the process of blowing glass floats.
 While floats were still hot and soft, marks were often embossed on or near the sealing button to identify the float for trademark.
 These marks sometimes included kanji symbols.

 A later manufacturing method used wooden molds to speed up the float-making process.
 Glass floats were blown into a mold to more easily achieve a uniform size and shape.
 Seams on the outside of floats are a result of this process.
 Sometimes knife markings where the wooden molds were carved are also visible on the surface of the glass.